 Enfield Community Council has a long history of providing quality programming for residents of all ages since 1976.
 With the support of cooperating organizations in the area, ECC continues to offer programs that empower our youth, focus on health, education, and the arts, and most of all just having fun!
-Fall 2019 programs include Outdoor Adventures, Awesome Animals, Harvest Fest Helpers, and Howlin’ Halloween!
-Click on the brochure below to download the application:
+Click on the image below to download the late Winter 2020 application:

 YOUTH PROGRAMS – In 2016, ECC in collaboration with Rural Youth Services of Cornell Cooperative Extension of Tompkins County offered a variety of activities to approximately 53 Enfield youth aged from 6-15 years old.
 Programs ranged from Lunch Bunch, Magic Mondays, Brainiacs, Mad Science and Mythbusting, Girls Circle, Sapsquatch maple sugaring, Green Thumbs, Primitive Pursuits, Harvest Fest Helpers, Wacky Wednesdays, Community Crew, Iron Chef, Outdoor Adventures, Board Games and Magic, and Holiday Basket Making.
 They also went on trips to Taughannock Falls, and canoeing in the Cayuga Inlet.
 During the Fall Harvest Festival, youth helped run the children’s games.
 Through these programs, participants learned social skills, personal safety, teamwork, leadership, creativity, responsible citizenship, decision-making, problem solving, self-esteem, self-discipline, and conflict resolution.
 Programs change from time to time.

 See the late Winter 2020 flyer!
 Email Eric Carter for more information about 2020 programming: email@example.com.